-Trump challenged on his early bid to reopen economy
+States reject Trump talk of restarting U.S. economy early

 Christine Schindler, 58, a former receptionist, was alone waiting for a bus on Manhattan’s Upper West Side on Tuesday.
 She said she thought it was dangerous to lift the restrictions too early for the sake of the economy.

 “It’s going to come back up anyway, really, once things hit the bottom,” she said.
-“This is supposed to be the number one economy in the world,” she said.
+“This is supposed to be the number one economy in the world.”

 Additional reporting by Susan Heavey and Doina Chiacu in Washington, Ross Kerber in Boston and Megan Davies and Gabriella Borter in New York; Writing by Alistair Bell; Editing by Frank McGurty and Howard Goller